DWTechs/GitBranchValidator/README.md

 ### Prompt

-If the Branch name is not valid, the process will be blocked by default.
+If the branch name is not valid, the process will be blocked by default.
 You can use the option "--continue" to prompt the user instead.

 ```bash